danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Specifying a Predictive Model

-XLKitLearn predictive models comprise two main ingredients:

-1. The predictive model to be used, and any parameters required to fit this model.
-2. The variable that needs to be predicted (the dependent variable) as well as the variables that should be used to predict it (the independent variables).

 The model can be selected among [models available](#supported-predictive-models) in the `Model` dropdown, and its parameters can be specified in the `Parameter(s)` box below.